mateuscaldas/omnistack-week-DevRadar2/README.md

 The web app is written in React JS, the mobile app in React Native and the backend in Node.js.

-DevRadar is for finding devs near by te user.
+DevRadar is for finding devs near by the user.